CM000n/qss/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for a new function to this project
-title: ''
+title: ""
-labels: ':bulb: feature'
+labels: ":bulb: feature"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**